 The ‘dramatic’ element (the word histrionic actually means ‘dramatic or theatrical’) comes from the measures that you may take to gain that attention and seek the approval.
 You may constantly feel compelled to entertain others, as well as being easily influenced by other people and their opinions of you.

-Symptoms of histrionic personality disorder include:
+Signs and symptoms of histrionic personality disorder

 - Feeling uncomfortable if you’re not the centre of attention

 - Mood swings and shallow emotions